What if I told you there was an investment with a government-mandated guaranteed rate of return?

 The property owner may have up to one year to repay the lien.
 Once they repay the lien, you exit the investment and they fully own the property again.

 If the owner falls behind, you will need to foreclose and take full possession of the property.
 Then, you’ll need to sell the house or turn it into a rental property to earn investment income.
 In reality, this rarely happens, most investors get paid the interest rate mandated by the municipality.

 The tax auction you’re attending may be selling tax liens and tax deeds.
 While these two terms sound alike, tax deeds require you to buy the entire property upfront.

 Buying foreclosure homes during the 2008 Great Recession to rehab and flip for a profit is one example of tax deed investing.
 Not every investor has the time or capital to invest in tax deeds.

 Tax liens only require you to invest in the delinquent taxes.
 Only having to invest a few thousand dollars and not repairing a foreclosed home is more feasible for most.

-Approximately 30 states let cities and counties auction tax liens.
+According to the National Tax Lien Association, approximately 30 states let cities and counties auction tax liens.